Menu

 • A hands-on qualification, where you will work with real patients of all ages, through clinical experience at speech-language clinics, hospitals, retirement homes, and schools around Aotearoa.
 There are also opportunities for overseas and clinical placements.

-• UC has its own speech-language clinics, giving you opportunities and experience with clients right on campus.
+• UC has its own speech-language clinics, giving you experience with clients right on campus.

 • The degree is Aotearoa New Zealand’s most established, having trained most of the country’s speech-language pathologists and being the first to be accredited by Te Kāhui Kaiwhakatikatika Reo Kōrero o Aotearoa | New Zealand Speech-language Therapists’ Association.